kankenny/opticaltoolkit/README.md

 # OpticalToolkit

-### A collection of deep learning utility functions
+### A collection of deep learning -- computer vision utility functions

 ##### Visualize
 - Visualize a dataset in a grid